KevinWang94/KevinWang94.github.io/_posts/2016-06-06-SovietSatellites2.md

 and grandmas who have moved back after the disaster.
-There are however a sizable number of workers within the zone, working on various maintenance tasks including the decomissioning of the site's other three reactors (which continued to operate until XX!) as well as the building of a new shield over the damaged Reactor 4.
+There are however a sizable number of workers within the zone, working on various maintenance tasks including the decomissioning of the site's other three reactors (one of which continued to operate until 2000!) as well as the building of a new shield over the damaged Reactor 4.
 They had evidently made peace with the radiation exposure, as there were several employees just chilling right outside of the reactor which had some